cloudnative-pg/cloudnative-pg/docs/src/logging.md

 - `wal-archive`: from the `wal-archive` subcommand of the instance manager
 - `wal-restore`: from the `wal-restore` subcommand of the instance manager

-Except for `postgres` that has the aforementioned structures, all other possible values just have `msg` set to the escaped message that is logged.
+Except for `postgres`, which has the aforementioned structures, all other possible values have `msg` set to the escaped message that's logged.